What are the symptoms of Retinopathy of Prematurity?

 Colour blindness is a condition where you can’t distinguish colours.
 It can affect your day-to-day activities, from choosing a dress to trouble with traffic lights.
 There is no particular treatment for colour blindness, but there are special lenses and glasses which can ease off the condition to some extent.

-There are different types of eye-related diseases and disorders which can cause temporary to permanent vision-related problems.
+There are different types of eye-related diseases and disorders that can cause temporary to permanent vision-related problems.
 The first step toward maintaining healthy eyesight is to switch to a better lifestyle.
 You should also consult an eye care specialist once in a while to understand your eye condition better.
 And if you need an expert in eye care, book an appointment with us.

-What is Blepharitis, and how is it treated?
+What is Blepharitis and how is it treated?

 Blepharitis